 What is the corneal light reflex, and how is it examined?

 The corneal light reflex refers to how light is reflected from the corneas of the eyes.
-In proper eye alignment (also called ocular alignment), a light reflection appears equally centered on both pupils — if it is unequal, an eye misalignment disorder such as strabismus or amblyopia (lazy eye) may be present.
+In proper eye alignment (also called ocular alignment), a light reflection is equally centered on both pupils — if it is unequal, an eye misalignment disorder like strabismus or amblyopia (lazy eye) may be present.

 An ophthalmologist tests the corneal light reflex through an exam called the Hirschberg test, in which a light is shined into the eyes and the location of its reflection is observed.

-Eye misalignment is more often seen in children than adults, and while the Hirschberg test is a significant part of childhood eye exams, it can also be used to detect strabismus and major underlying conditions that may have caused eye misalignment in adults.
+Eye misalignment is more often seen in children than adults.
+Due to this, the Hirschberg test is a routine part of childhood eye exams.
+It is also used to detect eye misalignment in adults.

 Corneal light reflex testing